tran4code/calorieApp_server/README.md

 ![WhatsApp Image 2021-09-28 at 2 48 00 PM](https://user-images.githubusercontent.com/25662536/135546154-cfae1d2e-439a-4edc-b0bb-57f693ef5a83.jpeg)

-BurnOut is an easy to use application that keeps track of a user's daily calories gained and burnt.
-It can help the user to set goals such as weight loss/gain.
-Users can edit their profile by entering their height, weight, goal and target-weight.
-Users can enroll into numerous programs involving fitness such as yoga classes and workout sessions.
-Users can now connect with their friends by sending a friend-request and share their progress.
-This document provides a major perspective for the users to understand and take up the project as an Open source software and add on multiple features before releasing to the market.
-Also, the document aids the developers in understanding the code and acts as a reference point for continuing the project.
+## BurnOut: Fuel Your Fitness Journey

+BurnOut is your ultimate fitness companion, designed to make tracking your daily calorie intake and workouts a breeze.
+Whether you're aiming to shed some pounds or bulk up, BurnOut has got you covered.
+Here's what you can expect:

+- **Personalized Profiles**: Create your unique profile by entering your height, weight, fitness goals, and target weight.
+BurnOut tailors your fitness journey just for you.

+- **Goal Setting**: Set your fitness goals with ease.
+Whether it's weight loss or muscle gain, BurnOut provides the roadmap to get you there.

+- **Fitness Programs**: Join exciting fitness programs, including yoga classes and energizing workout sessions.
+BurnOut helps you stay motivated and engaged.

+- **Connect with Friends**: Stay accountable by connecting with friends, sending friend requests, and sharing your fitness progress.
+Together, you can achieve your goals.

+and more:

+ - User can keep a track of their calorie intake.
+ - User just needs to input the food they've had, calories get calculated automatically.
+ - Displays a record of calories in and calories burnt out day wise in History tab.
+ - Helps user to figure out how much to eat/exercise according to their desired goal(weight loss/gain).
+ - Users can connect with their friends and keep track of each other's progress
+ - Enrollment into numerous yoga and workout sessions.
+ - Accessible to everyone and easy to use.

 # Table of Contents